kamoor/spring-boot-sample/README.md

-#Description: Trying to use spring boot module and bring tomcat up and running.
+#Description: This sample project shows Spring boot 101.
+Enjoy!

 How to Run in Just 3 steps: